denex-a-poulose/testgenx/README.md

 ### Supported Data Types

-You can define the data types in your schema, and `test-data-gen` will generate the corresponding data:
+You can define the data types in your schema, and `testgenx` will generate the corresponding data:

 - **String**: Generates random text (e.g., `name`, `string`).
 - **Email**: Generates a random email address (e.g., `email`).